Skip to content

 Polishing your jewellery is an absolute art form.
 There are some who specialise in polishing itself as it requires a high level of skill to achieve a good polish, especially if you are seeking the perfect mirror shine.

 However a barrel tumbler can be a good starting point and is effective enough for many jewellers designs, therefore is a good bit of kit to use before investing in a polishing motor.
 Barrel tumblers have a barrel which is made of either plastic or rubber generally, which is placed on its side on rods which spin.
-Inside your barrel you place steel shot, this usually comes in a 1kg bag.
-Do not place the entire weight within your barrel as the time you put in water and your work, there is an extremely heavy amount of weight that is required to turn the barrel which places strain on your motor.
-We use about 500g worth in our barrels.
+Inside your barrel you place steel shot / stainless steel shot, this usually comes in a 1kg bag.
+Do not place the entire weight within your barrel if it is a small barrel, as the time you put in water and your work, there is an extremely heavy amount of weight that is required to turn the barrel which places strain on your motor.
+We use about 500g worth in our Evans barrels but 3kg in our 3 litre Rotabarrels.
 The stainless steel shot is gently thrown against your work and burnishes the surface giving it a shine.

 Barrelbrite acts as a polishing compound and also if you buy steel shot instead of stainless steel, it prevents rust build up.